ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Added ArrowHelper to visualize the camera orientation.
 Direction vector normalized.
 Dot product with FaceHelper to generate polarizer.
 New classes will begin tomorrow.
 Hope all is well in the new semester.

 ### February 5, 2020
-Had the first lecture of APS today.
+First lecture of APS.
 Met some cool people.

 ### February 6, 2020
 Attempted to multiply arrow-up with face normals.
 Still need to figure out whether the calculation should be within the loop or not.